esheldon/wq/README.md

 ###  Job Files

 The job files and requirements are all in YAML syntax
 <http://en.wikipedia.org/wiki/YAML>.
-For example, to run the command "dostuff"
+For example, this is a job file to run
-on a single core, and redirect the stdout and stderr to files, this would be the job file
+the command "dostuff" on a single core.

-    command: dostuff 1> dostuff.out 2> dostuff.err
+    command: dostuff

 Don't forget the space between the colon ":" and the value.
 The command can actually be a full script.
 Just put a **pipe symbol "|"** after command: and